desihub/qlf/README.md

 $ sudo pip install –-upgrade pip

+We then need these packages to be able to run the code:

 $ sudo pip install python-daemon

 $ sudo pip install pyyaml

 $ sudo pip install django

-The install procedure psycopg2 using python-pip seems to return an error, so we use yum instead:
+The install procedure psycopg2 using python-pip seems to return an error, so we use yum to install it instead:

 $ sudo yum install python-psycopg2

-Initialize the database:
+Now we are able to initialize the postgres database:

 $ sudo /usr/pgsql-9.4/bin/postgresql94-setup initdb

-Make it enabled by default on the OS by running this command:
+Make postgres enabled by default on the OS by running this command:

 $ sudo chkconfig postgresql-9.4 on

-Then start the service:
+Then start the postgres service:

 $ sudo systemctl enable postgresql-9.4.service